liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

     }

 We gather the three elements that we need to distinguish the song to restore.
-These entries include the entry's class name, title, and IDs.
+These elements include the song's class name, title, and IDs.

     data.put("deleteEntryClassName",
         new String[] {Song.class.getName()});